Christmas Time… Mistletoe and Wine… and mince pies, and turkey with all the trimmings, and Christmas pudding...

 Alcohol has a tendency to increase our appetite (alcohol munchies!), potentially leading to increased calorie consumption, increasing the possibility for fat gain.
 Furthermore, alcohol inhibits fatty acid oxidation and thus the use of fats as fuel, maintaining a greater percentage of fat that could otherwise be used as an energy source.

 The saying ‘listen to your gut’ couldn’t be truer when it comes to food and festive indulgence.
-Gut health and physiology is beyond the scope of this article, however its importance in the fight against chronic illnesses like obesity, heart disease and cancers are becoming ever more prevalent.
+Gut health and its physiology is beyond the scope of this article, however its importance in the fight against chronic illnesses like obesity, heart disease and cancers is becoming ever more prevalent.

-In the interest of 'stuffing' your faces (did you see what we did there?), just a small change in the bacterial diversity and concentration in your gut from excessive consumption of processed and calorie dense foods can cause a dramatic effect on the way you ‘feel’, breakdown food for energy, and reduce postprandial (after meal) fullness (5).
+In the interest of 'stuffing' your faces (pardon the pun :)), eating more processed and calorie dense foods than usual can change the bacterial diversity and concentration in your gut, influencing how you ‘feel’, breakdown food for energy, and reduce postprandial (after meal) fullness (5).
 For example, a lot of people say they ‘feel’ like they’ve put on weight, but the numbers don’t always highlight this.
 This is often feelings of bloat, abdominal pain, cramping and dare we say it, increased flatulence!